-Nora serves as a Program Manager for STG, directly supporting our field work in the Evansville Vanderburgh School Corporation and other school districts.
+Nora directly supports field work in the Evansville Vanderburgh School Corporation and Providence Public School District.
 She has been working in schools since 2003 in a variety of positions including English teacher at St. Andrew’s School, a boarding school in Delaware; middle and high school admissions at a Quaker School in Philadelphia; guidance counseling at Cherry Hill High School East in New Jersey; and college counseling at Harlem Village Academy High School.
 Nora recently completed a M.S. in Statistics, Measurement, Assessment and Research Technologies from the University of Pennsylvania.
 She also has a M.S.Ed. in School and Mental Health Counseling from the University of Pennsylvania and an A.B. in English and American Literature and Languages from Harvard College.

-As Program Manager, Ryan supports district-level fieldwork with one of STG’s engagements.
+Ryan supports district-level fieldwork with one of Mass Insight's engagements.
 Prior to joining Mass Insight, Ryan served as Program Manager at The New Teacher Project on a talent management engagement with New Visions for Public Schools in New York City.
 In his role on the talent management team, Ryan led a teacher recruitment initiative for 80 NYC public schools and supported administrators in teacher recruitment, retention and development.
 Ryan has a B.A. from Yale University.

-Prior to joining the STG, Jenny was a fifth grade special education teacher at a turnaround school in the Boston Public School District through the Teach For America program.
+Jenny supports district-level fieldwork in our engagements.
+Prior to joining Mass Insight, Jenny was a fifth grade special education teacher at a turnaround school in the Boston Public School District through the Teach For America program.
 Serving on a variety of school leadership teams, she developed initiatives for school improvement, trained colleagues on analysis of student achievement data, and planned professional development activities.
 Jenny received a B.A. summa cum laude from Washington University in St. Louis with a double major in urban studies and education policy and an Ed.M. from Boston University with a concentration in curriculum and teaching.

 Senior Program Manager

-Hilary serves as a Senior Program Manager for STG, directly supporting our work in Evansville, Indiana.
+Hilary directly supports our work in Connecticut.
 Prior to joining Mass Insight, Hilary was the Senior Project Manager at BELL (Building Educated Leaders for Life), a nonprofit that partners with schools and districts to provide extended learning time for low income, academically challenged students.
 She went to BELL from the classroom, as she was a mid-career changer who sought firsthand experience as an elementary teacher.
 Prior to teaching, Hilary worked on the development and evaluation of education and youth workforce development initiatives for less advantaged youth with MDRC, Jobs for the Future, and the Commonwealth Corporation.
 Hilary holds a M.P.A. from Princeton’s Woodrow Wilson School of Public and International Affairs, a M.A. of Education from Salem State University, and a B.A. in Political Science from Colgate University.

 Vice President of Field Engagements